benchmarking-suite/benchsuite-scheduler/README.rst

 Documentation
 =============
-User and technical documenation is available at http://benchmarking-suite.readthedocs.io/.
+User and technical documentation is available at http://benchmarking-suite.readthedocs.io/.

 Support
 =======

-For bugs, enhanchments, support or new features go to https://github.com/benchmarking-suite/benchsuite-issues/issues
+For bugs, enhancements or support go to https://github.com/benchmarking-suite/benchsuite-issues/issues

 Legal
 =====